 Healthcare organizations can use NLP to transform the way they deliver care and manage solutions.
 Organizations can use machine learning in healthcare to improve provider workflows and patient outcomes.

-Here is a wrap up of the use of Natural Language Processing in Healthcare:
+Here is a wrap up of the use of Natural Language Processing in healthcare:

 Even when patients can access their health data through an EHR system, a majority of them have trouble comprehending the information.
 Because of this, only a fraction of patients are able to use their medical information to make health decisions.
 This can change with the application of machine learning in healthcare.

-- Improve care quality – NLP tools can offer a better provision to evaluate and improve care quality.
+NLP tools can offer a better provision to evaluate and improve care quality.
 Value-based reimbursement would need healthcare organizations to measure physician performance and identify gaps in delivered care.
 NLP algorithms can help HCOs do that and also assist in identifying potential errors in care delivery.

 NLP algorithms can extract vital information from large datasets and provide physicians with the right tools to treat patients with complex issues.

-Identification of high-risk patients as well as improvement of the diagnosis process can be done by deploying Predictive Analytics along with Natural Language Processing in Healthcare along with predictive analytics.
+Identification of high-risk patients, as well as improvement of the diagnosis process, can be done by deploying Predictive Analytics along with Natural Language Processing in Healthcare along with predictive analytics.

 It is vital for emergency departments to have complete data quickly, at hand.
-For e.g., the delay in diagnosis of Kawasaki diseases leads to critical complications in case if it is omitted or mistreated in any way.
+For example, the delay in diagnosis of Kawasaki diseases leads to critical complications in case it is omitted or mistreated in any way.
 As proved by scientific results, an NLP based algorithm identified at-risk patients of Kawasaki disease with a sensitivity of 93.6% and specificity of 77.5% compared to the manual review of clinician’s notes.

-A set of researchers from France worked on developing another NLP based algorithm that would monitor, detect and prevent hospital acquired infections (HAI) among patients.
+A set of researchers from France worked on developing another NLP based algorithm that would monitor, detect and prevent hospital-acquired infections (HAI) among patients.
 NLP helped in rendering unstructured data which was then used to identify early signs and intimate clinicians accordingly.